vaidyaprasad84/marketing/vipanan/mta/heuristics/README.md

 So if we revisit the journey same as above

 Facebook > Google > Email > Direct > Conversion.
 Than all the 4 channels will receive 25% credit for the sale.

+# Exponential attribution

+In this model, the attribution is position based.
+However, the last touch channel gets the maximum attribution and first touch channel gets the least attribution with intermediate channels getting attribution in descending order from last to first.